 Notes: The assignment must fail if the following are true.

-The language of the creative does not match the language of the product (the line identifies the product).
+The language property for the creative does not match any of the languages in the language property for the product (products are defined in the LINE resource for an Order).

-The specified maturity level of the creative does not match the maturity level of the product specified by the line.
+The specified maturity level property for the creative does not match the maturity level property for the product specified in the LINE resource.

+Booking an Assignment

-A creative must be assigned to a line before the line may be booked.
+In most cases, a creative must be assigned to a line before the line may be booked.
+Publishers may allow booking without creative assignment for certain products.
+This feature may be set in the Product resource.
+See section X for details on permitting booking before creative is assigned.
+See section X for details on booking a line.

+Updating Creative

-To change the creative assigned to a line, first assign a new creative to the line to ensure that the line continues to deliver and then use the disable verb to set the current assignment to Inactive.
+To change the creative assigned to a line when creative assignment is required, first assign a new creative to the line and then use the disable verb to set the current assignment to Inactive.
+This operation ensures that the order line item continues to deliver until the new creative is assigned.

+Weighting Creative

 To display different creative at different times, add a line for each creative.
-If weighting is used, providers should indicate in the user interface whether all assignments for a line specify a weight and that the sum of all weights is 100.
+If weighting is used, providers should make sure all assignments for a line specify a weight and that the sum of all weights is 100.